 Preparation in the visual arts is desirable and may include drawing, sculpture, and/or graphics.
 Courses in the humanities, philosophy, literature, and economics are also recommended but are not required.

 The Graduate School of Design offers a Pre-Core Workshop to incoming students, which is required for all entering Master in Architecture students without an undergraduate degree in architecture.
 The workshop may also be required or recommended for students whose portfolios demonstrate a need for more depth of knowledge with software used to design and represent architectural projects (for example, Rhino, V-Ray, AutoCAD, Illustrator, Photoshop).
 The workshop allows students to set up their computers, their GSD network accounts, and to familiarize themselves with the GSD’s Digital facilities prior to the start of classes.
 Most importantly, the workshop allows incoming students to gain a basic knowledge of the workflows and digital techniques used in the context of studios: 3D software basics, rendering basics, data-transfer from 3D software, output and model building techniques using CAD/CAM facilities.
 No academic credit is given for the workshop.
-Please refer to last year's syllabus for additional details.
+Please refer to our sample Architecture Core Prep syllabus for additional details.